radixdlt/typescript-radix-engine-toolkit/LTS.md

 ## Summary

 The `LTSRadixEngineToolkit` and other classes that fall under the LTS umbrella are not meant to provide the complete functionality of the core Radix Engine Toolkit to clients.
 They are meant to provide focused, simple interfaces for functionality that integrators need.
-There is a chance that a client might outgrow the LTS garden and need utilize some of the classes and concepts outside of the LTS.
+There is a chance that a client might outgrow the LTS garden and need utilize some of the classes and concepts outside the LTS.

-The following set of classes currently are currently considered to be in LTS:
+The following set of classes are currently considered to be in LTS:

 - `SimpleTransactionBuilder`
 - `LTSRadixEngineToolkit`